Skip to content

 Overview

 Learning another language is a meaningful experience with benefits that last a lifetime.
 Employers prize fluency in a second language and may increase your earnings potential.
 But learning a new language isn't just about work; it's enjoyable too!
 It helps you understand your language better and makes you more confident and independent.
-Whether you want to meet new people, travel, or find a better job, learning a new language can help you achieve your goals.
+Employers value fluency in a second language, boosting earnings potential, but learning a language also enhances personal growth.

-Elgin Community College’s exceptional Modern Languages faculty is committed to helping you prepare for success in today’s global community by building your language skills and expanding your cultural awareness.
+Elgin Community College’s exceptional Modern Languages faculty is dedicated to preparing you for success in today’s global community.
+They focus on building language skills and expanding cultural awareness.
 Language courses transfer to many colleges and universities and are a sought-after minor.

 Get additional information, including course listings and class descriptions for the following languages: